AALP leadership program prolonged due to COVID

 Study topics include government and political systems, marketing and economics, national and international trade, communication and organization skills, self-awareness and interrelationships, negotiation and decision making, consumers and social licence, media relations, agri-food trends, globalization and the dynamics of change.

-Participants of the 2018 program include:
+Participants of Class 18 include:

 - Betty-Jo Almond: General Manager for AgSights company that manages for data for beef, goat and sheep producers and processors.